 Artificial intelligence!
-Those two words appended to anything is enough to either fill you with or with fear.
+Those two words appended to anything are enough to fill you with fear.

-Or,a future where the military forces use smart weapon systems.
-Systems able to distinguish between friends and foe.
+Or, a future where the military forces use smart weapon systems.
+Systems able to distinguish between friends and foes.

 Is our society ready for this?

 You can find articles about how AI will benefit society.
 But not enough about how it might cause harm instead.
-There is enough concern that recently, a number of technology and scientific groups have come together to call for governments to consider the negative impact of AI on society, and to develop solutions.
-Among these people are Elon Musk, Bill Gates, Warren Buffet and Stephen Hawkins.
+There is enough concern that recently, several technology and scientific groups have come together to call for governments to consider the negative impact of AI on society, and to develop solutions.
+Among these people are Elon Musk, Bill Gates, Warren Buffet, and Stephen Hawkins.

 If AI is so beneficial, why should worry?

-productivity.
-Farmers still drove their tractors and they could farm more efficiently by using GPS and computers to plan when and where to plant.
+Farmers still drove their tractors and they would farm more efficiently by using GPS and computers to plan when and where to plant.
 And how to best harvest their fields.
-Ships needed fewer people to run her.
+Ships needed fewer people to run them.
 The flight engineer on airplanes might seem redundant.
 More work is done but with fewer people.
 But, the jobs were still there.

-AI combines with advances in material and miniaturization, has the capacity to actually take jobs away.
+AI combined with advances in material and miniaturization, can take jobs away.
 Like the job of a driver.

 How about jobs?

 How many people do you think may lose their jobs?
-Did you know there is an estimated 305,000 taxi drivers, about 1 million Lyft/uber drivers, and over 3.5 million drivers working in the trucking industries?
+Did you know there are an estimated 305,000 taxi drivers, about 1 million Lyft/Uber drivers, and over 3.5 million drivers working in the trucking industries?
 In the United States alone.
 All these people add up to about 4.8 million people.
 Close to 1.5% of the US population.
-We are not even counting ships, boats, trains and planes or buses.
-What would these people do if they are replaced with driver-less technology?
-Yes, there are some who will be able to retrain but let us not forget, these numbers pertain only to the United States?
+We are not even counting ships, boats, trains planes, or buses.
+What would these people do if they are replaced with driverless technology?
+Yes, some will retrain but let us not forget, these numbers pertain only to the United States.

 How about worldwide?
 We can imagine that becoming a driver is ago to job for someone who might not be very skilled.